DmitriyEshenko/accel-ppp-docs/ipoe.rst

     * ``auto`` - means automatically start session with ``username=interface`` name.
 Use it with conjunction vlan_mon.

+The ``ipv6``

-The ``mtu`` parameter specifies whether accel-ppp should change MTU(maximum transmission unit) on interfaces.
+The ``mtu=n`` parameter specifies whether accel-ppp should change MTU(maximum transmission unit) on interfaces.
 By default not set and MTU value inherited from root interface.
 Often used for vlan-per-user (QinQ).

-The ``range`` parameter specifies local range of ip address to give to dhcp clients.
+The ``range=x.x.x.x/mask`` parameter specifies local range of ip address to give to dhcp clients.
 First IP in range is router IP.
+If you need more customization use ``ip-pool`` instead of ``range``.

-The ``ifcfg`` parameter specifies whether accel-ppp should add router IP address and route to client to interface or it is explicitly configured.
+The ``ifcfg=0|1`` parameter specifies whether accel-ppp should add router IP address and route to client to interface or it is explicitly configured.
 By default inheris global ``ifcfg`` value.

-The ``relay`` parameter specifies DHCPv4 relay IP address to pass requests to.
+The ``relay=x.x.x.x`` parameter specifies DHCPv4 relay IP address to pass requests to.
 If specified giaddr is also needed.

-The ``giaddr`` parameter specifies relay agent IP address.
+The ``giaddr=x.x.x.x`` parameter specifies relay agent IP address.

-The ``src`` parameter specifies ip address to use as source when adding route to client.
+The ``src=x.x.x.x`` parameter specifies ip address to use as source when adding route to client.

-The ``proxy-arp`` parameter specifies whether accel-ppp should reply to arp requests.
+The ``proxy-arp=0|1|2`` parameter specifies whether accel-ppp should reply to arp requests.

-``username=ifname|lua:function_name``

-``ipv6=0|1``
+The ``username=ifname|lua:function_name`` allow set custom LUA function to form username from packet header information.
+Often used this param on varius BRAS connection type.

+``ipv6=0|1`` will activate support ipv6 on interface.
+If not defined, inherit global params.

 ``weight=n``